4thabang/dotfiles/README.md

 ## My .dotfiles

-These `.dotfiles` use a git bare repo for ease of use, maintability and reference.
+These `.dotfiles` use a git bare repo to keep track of them in a maintainable manner.

 Link: [Git Dotfiles Bare Repo](https://www.atlassian.com/git/tutorials/dotfiles)